jackburkhardt/site-old/content/blog/esports-games-tf2-overwatch.md

 ---
-title: "'Esports Games': Team Fortress 2 and Overwatch"
+title: "Esports Games": Team Fortress 2 and Overwatch
 date: 2021-02-02
-description: "Examining what makes a good esports game through the lens of a bad esports game, featuring Team Fortress 2."
+description: "Taking a look at what makes a good esports game through the lens of a bad esports game."
-tags: [tf2]
+tags: [tf2, esports, game design]
 ---

 I’ve been a big fan of Team Fortress 2 for about 7 years now.
 Which sounds like a lot, but my 7 years and 900 hours is nowhere near the decade plus and thousands of hours many other players have dedicated to the game.
 Still, I’ve been able to experience a lot of what the game and its community have to offer, from trading to mapmaking to community servers and much more.